shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-07-setter.md

 ## Conclusion

 Now that we've set the storage of our contract, we can read it.
-We're going to leran how to do this in the next and last steps
+We're going to learn how to do this in the next and last steps